angular/angular/aio/content/guide/forms-overview.md

 ### Testing reactive forms

-Reactive forms provide a relatively easy testing strategy because they provide synchronous access to the form and data models, and they can be tested without rendering the UI.
+Reactive forms provide a relatively straightforward testing strategy because they provide synchronous access to the form and data models, and they can be tested without rendering the UI.
 In these tests, status and data are queried and manipulated through the control without interacting with the change detection cycle.

 The following tests use the favorite-color components from previous examples to verify the view-to-model and model-to-view data flows for a reactive form.